David Vega Hernández

 David Vega Hernández ([daˈβið ˈβeɣa eɾˈnandeθ]; born 23 June 1994) is a Spanish professional tennis player.

-Vega Hernández has a career-high ATP singles ranking of World No. 403 achieved on 21 July 2014.
-He also has a career high ATP doubles ranking of World No. 30 achieved on 30 January 2023.
+He has a career-high ATP doubles ranking of world No. 28 achieved on 21 July 2014.
+He also has a career high ATP singles ranking of No. 403 achieved on 13 February 2023.
+Hernández has won five ATP Tour doubles titles.
+He competes mainly on the ATP Challenger Tour where he has won 13 doubles titles.

 Professional career

 2015: ATP debut in singles

 Vega Hernández made his ATP main draw debut at the 2015 Estoril Open in the singles draw, entering as a lucky loser.

 2021: First ATP title and Top 100 debut in doubles

-Hernández won his first ATP doubles title at the 2021 Croatia Open Umag partnering Fernando Romboli.
+Hernández won his first ATP doubles title at the 2021 Croatia Open Umag partnering Fernando Romboli defeating top seeds Tomislav Brkić from Bosnia and Herzegovina and Nikola Ćaćić from Serbia.
 As a result, he made his top 100 debut on 26 July 2021 at World No. 98.